NateEag/next-vcs/readme.md

 certainly be a start.

+## Distributedish Task Tracking

+If you kept your project's task data in the repo, as various distributed issue tracking tools will do, you can treat the canonical repo's data as the source of truth.

+That's probably a job for an entirely different system (centralized UI that automatically commits new submissions and relies on a diff/merge driver to make sure it never conflicts), but I thought it was worth noting, as it could be relevant in the VCS itself.
+A VCS is fundamentally a collaborative tool, so keeping track of the work to be done could certainly be in its purview.

 ## Commits As Undo History

 I use undo-tree in Emacs to have infinite undo that works sanely.